meg-an31/tonk-evals-widgets/README.md

-# Eval Framework for Tonk Widgets!
+# Eval Framework for Tonk Widgets
 This is a proof-of-concept implementation of deepeval and linting that auto-runs after you submit a prompt for the pinpin model.

 ## Setup